xphillyx/PostSharp.Samples/Framework/PostSharp.Samples.Encryption/README.md

-﻿# PostSharp.Samples.Encryption

-This example demonstrates how to build aspects that automatically encrypt or decrypt parameter values.
+﻿This example demonstrates how to build aspects that automatically encrypt or decrypt parameter values.
 The only encryption algorithm implemented in this example is string reversal.
 This is not real encryption, of course!
 In practice, you would probably use a format-preserving encryption algorithm from a third party.